jeffreyyong/one_sentiment/README.md

 ## Demo

-A demo of the demo app is availaible: http://loadtest.crete.npe:3003/
+A demo of the demo app is available: http://loadtest.crete.npe:3003/

 ## Sequence